 Adjust means that, together with the employees who have the knowledge, you analyze the situation, search for the root cause, implement a countermeasure and define a new standard.
 It’s a step by step process, small steps, but continuously.
 The knowledge of our own people is used, to realize the results you want.
 And after that, together, you keep up the results.

-The first goal to be realized December 2015?
+The goal to be realized?